Wednesday 3 March 2021

 9.2.- Grammar: Modal and semi-modal verbs

-Think about an academic event you have ever taken part in including what it was about, what you did and learnt in order to share that information with the class.
+Think about an academic event you have ever taken part in including what it was about, what you did and learnt to share that information with the class.

 A past academic event analysis: 'My experience at the CELTA course in London'